Why contractor leads arrive but quote requests still disappear

 A homeowner considering an unknown contractor needs a reason to trust before they commit.
 That reason — project photos, a review snippet, a license number, an insurance badge — needs to be adjacent to the ask.
 If proof lives on a separate "Reviews" or "Gallery" page that requires navigation, it does not exist for the visitor who is deciding right now.

-Three to four recent project photos and a short review excerpt within one scroll of your main CTA do more for conversions than a beautifully designed testimonials page buried three clicks away.
+Three to four recent project photos and a short review excerpt within one scroll of your main CTA do more for quote submissions than a beautifully designed testimonials page buried three clicks away.

 4. The quote form asks too much